-Suffolk University students, faculty, and staff will use CoVerified to monitor and report their daily health screenings and to complete a self-attestation that will facilitate access to campus buildings, including residence halls and University-sponsored hotels.
-All community members will be required to show their “green light” on the app to access buildings.
+Suffolk University students, faculty, and staff use CoVerified to monitor and report their daily health screenings and to complete a self-attestation that facilitates access to campus buildings, including residence halls and University-sponsored hotels.
+All community members are required to show their “CLEARED” green light on the app to access buildings.
 This green light will automatically appear onscreen, stamped with the date and time, once a self-attestation is completed and an individual is deemed safe to proceed to campus.

-Users can also schedule their COVID-19 tests through the app, and it will prompt anyone who tests positive to enter their close contacts.
+Users must schedule their COVID-19 tests through the app, and it prompts anyone who tests positive to enter their close contacts.

-The CoVerified app will include links to public health and governmental guidance, updated advisories, descriptions of COVID-19 symptoms, Suffolk’s COVID advisory website, and more.
+The CoVerified app includes links to public health and governmental guidance, updated advisories, descriptions of COVID-19 symptoms, Suffolk’s COVID advisory website, and more.

 If you have difficulty with: